BigSamu/The_Wishes_Company/README.md

 ## About The Project

-Project for educational purposes applying a basic implementation of a full-stack web application using Django framework with Python and HTML.
+Project for educational purposes developing a basic implementation of a full-stack web application using Django framework and Python and HTML languages.

 <br>